MATERIALS FOR YOU AND YOUR PATIENTS

 - The safety profile for the patients with CF receiving TRIKAFTA (N=55) enrolled in the 4-week, randomized, double-blind, active-controlled Phase 3 trial (Trial 2) was similar to that observed in Trial 1

-- The safety profile in patients age 6 to less than 12 years from an open-label Phase 3 trial (N=66) was similar to that observed in trials of patients age 12 years and older
+- The safety profile in patients age 6 through 11 years from an open-label trial (Trial 3; N=66) was similar to that observed in Trial 1.
+The safety profile in patients age 2 through 5 years from an open-label trial (Trial 4; N=75) was similar to that observed in Trial 1

 Click here to access full Prescribing Information for TRIKAFTA.